encode/django-rest-framework/docs/api-guide/renderers.md

         )
     }

-You can also set the renderers used for an individual view, using the `APIView` class based views.
+You can also set the renderers used for an individual view, or viewset, using the `APIView` class based views.

     class UserCountView(APIView):
         """